mkurc1/climbingcrux_model/README.md

 ## Data

-To achieve the goal of this project, I will use photos from a private collection.
+To achieve the goal of this project, I will use photos from a private collection of climbing walls.
 You can download the dataset from the link below.
-It also contains the annotations in the YOLO format.
+It also contains photos and the annotations in the YOLO format.

 * [Download the dataset](https://drive.google.com/file/d/1JBzTWpQVjzBkB_mmd7ztzu2ifw78tLrx/view?usp=sharing)